 Power comes in so many forms.
-Sometimes you can see power at the gym.
-Sometimes you see it in women who are just straight bosses but for me, the times when I have felt the most powerful are when I speak up for myself.
-When I own my journey.
-When I own my truth.
+Sometimes you see power in a physical sense, at the gym.
+Sometimes you see power in entrepreneurs and business women.
+This is all true but for me, the times when I have felt the most powerful are when I speak up for myself and when I own my journey and path in life.

 Saying sorry and apologizing immediately diminishes the power you possess.
 This coming from someone who can be an over-apologizer.
-I’m getting much better at it but I still find myself sometimes saying sorry for things even if it’s not necessary!
-It has been kind of a default response to a lot of situations that have come up in my life.
+I’m getting much better at it but I still find myself sometimes saying sorry for things even if it’s not necessary.
+It has been a default response to a lot of situations that have come up in my life.
 However, I’ve found so much strength in understanding that there are few legitimate reasons that deserve an apology.
 Before you apologize, ask yourself – did you really do something to warrant an apology?
 Also, can you reframe the conversation to saying ‘thank you’ instead?
 The ‘Sorry for being late’ could be revised into saying ‘Thank you for waiting’.
-It’s a subtle difference; however, one worthy to note.
+It’s a subtle, yet powerful, difference.
 By saying ‘sorry’ there is a tendency to say it more than once for the same situation.
 However, ‘Thank you for waiting’ is firm, to the point, and more complimentary toward the other party.

-Have you been told ‘You look great!’ only for you to follow that up with a response like ‘Oh really?’ as if it’s in disbelief.
+Have you been told ‘You look great!’ only for you to follow that up with a response like ‘Oh really?’ as if in disbelief.
 When someone pays you a compliment, accept it and believe that what the other person is saying is the truth.
-They see your power.
-By you questioning it or you diminishing the compliment, it shows a level of insecurity in yourself.
+They see your beauty and power.
+By you questioning it, it diminishes their words and yourself.
 Other people don’t owe you anything to give you that compliment.
 They say it because they mean it.
-You just need to make sure to see it too.
+You just need to make sure to see it and accept it too.

 Surround yourself with power

 Having friendships or connections to others who are powerful and confident will immediately rub off on you.
 There have been many situations where I’ve walked into a room and I’ve questioned myself.
 However, after having a conversation or spending time with someone who owns their confidence and power, I’ve in turn, walked away from that experience feeling like I’ve grown.
-The more you spend time with others that own their power, the more those good vibes will rub off on you.
+The more you spend time with others that own their power, the more that energy will rub off on you.